Advertise with Us!

-Selenium WebDriver has a set of locators which can be helpful in finding web elements in the webpage.
+Selenium WebDriver has a set of locators that can be helpful in finding web elements on the webpage.
 With this, it becomes easier to implement those elements in the test automation suite.
 Following are the few most used locators:

 - CSS Selector

 Selenium RC had some restrictions which eventually led to the development of Selenium WebDriver.
 Selenium web driver comes with an enhanced version of Selenium RC.
 Let’s look into what Selenium Webdriver has got in comparison to Selenium RC.